 - Cast-Off (featuring Justin Vernon and S. Carey)

 - Meds (featuring Justin Vernon, Blake Mills and Rob Moose)

 - Never in this House (featuring yMusic and The Staves)

 - The Blinding Light of Dreams (featuring yMusic)

 - Take You There (Misty) (featuring yMusic)

-Bruce talks about how scoring Spike Lee’s projects influenced this recording.
+Bruce Hornsby talks about how scoring Spike Lee’s projects influenced this recording.
 “Over the past decade I’ve written fully 230 different cues, ranging from one to five minutes in length.
 Through the last ten years of doing this there always were certain cues that sounded like they wanted to be songs, wanted to be developed into something more than just cues, more than just tiny instrumentals setting moods for conversations in a film over dinner, or whatever.”
 He then began working with these Lee cues — lengthening or shortening or repeating them.
 “You sculpt and shape the music accordingly, based on the new information you’ve created over top of these cues.”
 Credit: Bruce’s Facebook bio.

 Says the press release: Bruce’s interest in literary fiction, specifically the work of Don DeLillo and the late David Foster Wallace, inspired his songwriting this time.
 The songs, both in spirit and memory, function collectively as a homage to fiction writing that, while often poetic, takes no prisoners.
 The multi-faceted album is another example of his constant musical evolution and how he’s able to combine disparate elements into an accessible soundscape.